apolox/MySQL-PHP-Backup-Class/README.md

 	- Add a Code Generation File
 	- Validate user provided settings
-	- Modify the Class to allow data restoring on the fly too
+	- Create a class for the restoring process

 # Code Examples